masonelmore/esi/docs/ClonesApi.md

 > []int32 GetCharactersCharacterIdImplants(ctx, characterId, optional)
 Get active implants

-Return implants on the active clone of a character  --- Alternate route: `/dev/characters/{character_id}/implants/`  Alternate route: `/legacy/characters/{character_id}/implants/`  Alternate route: `/v1/characters/{character_id}/implants/`  --- This route is cached for up to 300 seconds
+Return implants on the active clone of a character  ---  This route is cached for up to 300 seconds

 ### Required Parameters